mendixlabs/jsonschema-to-jsonform/README.md

 ## Features

 -   Generate JSON forms using the provided JSON schema, users can fill in the form data and submit the form and the output will be stored in configured attribute in JSON string format.
--   Supports UI schema to generate more personalized forms
+-   Supports UI schema to generate more personalized forms.
 -   Supports Placeholder data that can be used to pre-fill the generated form.
+-   Forms can be created at runtime by providing the JSON schema.

 ## Usage